Applying MLLW to Coastal Survey Data

 offset_da = offset_da.rio.reproject(survey_crs, resampling=resampling_method)

-logger.info("Resampling offset grid to survey spatial resolution.")
+logger.info("Resampling offset surface to match survey grid.")

 offset_da = offset_da.rio.reproject_match(survey_da, resampling=resampling_method)

-logger.info("Executing chunked vertical datum transformation.")
+logger.info("Applying chunked vertical datum shift (offset_sign=%+d).", offset_sign)

-mllw_da = (survey_da - offset_da).rename("elevation_mllw")
+mllw_da = (survey_da + offset_sign * offset_da).rename("elevation_mllw")

 mllw_da.attrs.update({